-Increased vocal resonance with a high-pitched bleating quality of the transmitted voice, detected by auscultation of the lungs; especially, over lung tissue which is compressed by pleural effusion.
+Increased vocal resonance with a high-pitched bleating quality: Aegobronchophony of the transmitted voice is heard particularly by auscultation of the lungs, especially over lung tissue which is compressed by pleural effusion.

 , more aegophonic, most aegophonic

-1. A peculiar broken quality of voice sounds, like the bleating of a goat, heard near the upper level of the fluid in cases of pleurisy with effusion.
+1. A peculiar broken quality of voice sounds: Aegophony sounds, like the bleating of a goat, is sometimes noticed in patients with divers kinds of lung conditions.